Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 Partial

 utility typeTypeScript provides several utility types that can be used to manipulate types.
-Some of these utility types are Partial
+These utility types include Partial

 , Omit